-Whether you have taken AP or IB exams in the past, midterms—and the way they're graded in university—may be new to you, and you may not have received the marks you anticipated, despite the work and time you put in.
+The way midterms are graded in university may be new to you, and you may not have received the marks you anticipated—despite the work and time you put in.

 Remember: You do.
 You worked hard to get here, and many students—just like you—share these feelings, too.

 During my first year, I walked into and out of my first few midterms with the expectation that I would achieve the grades that I did back in high school.

 Only later—when the marks came out and I learned that I’d taken a handful of Ls—did I realize that the way learning is evaluated at university was more intense than I was used to, and that I had to avoid letting my high school transcript and my entrance average get to my head.
 It's university now; the level of difficulty has changed, and so should my expectations.

 Learning from your midterm experience

 Some profs have told me that giving students back their first marked midterms is one of the hardest things they have to do in their roles.
 They have also said that many students are able to rebound from low midterm marks, do well on the final, and end up with a strong average.

 If you're feeling discouraged by your current grades, consider seeing your midterm marks as a half-way checkpoint to help you determine what to change about your learning.

 Your performance on the final is more likely to improve if you make an effort to take what you've learned from your midterm experience and strive to avoid repeating habits that may not have worked out (e.g. staying up well into the night).
 Instead, try some different strategies, such as: